-The CLP-735 features the plastic version of the GrandTouch-S key action.
+The CLP-725 & CLP-735 feature the plastic version of the GrandTouch-S action.
 This is a similar action to the one used in the YDP-164 as well as many other Yamaha instruments with the GH3 key action (the main difference is the added escapement simulation in the GrandTouch-S action)